Toggling a Genetic Switch Using Reinforcement Learning

-The initial policy is obtained by the Fitted $Q$ Iteration algorithm~\cite{Ernst2005c}.
+The initial policy is obtained by the Fitted $Q$ Iteration algorithm (\cite{Ernst2005}).
 The algorithm requires only one-step system transitions to infer the control policy.
-A one-step system transition is a triplet $\{\bfn, \bfu, \bfn^+\}$, where $\bfn^+$ denotes a successor state of the system in state $\bfn$ subjected to input $\bfu$.
+A one-step system transition is a triplet $\{\state, \action, \state^+\}$, where $\state^+$ denotes a successor state of the system in state $\state$ subjected to input $\action$.
 Fitted $Q$ Iteration can also handle nonlinear and stochastic systems and it is sample efficient.
 One-step transitions can be obtained by simulating the mathematical model of the system or using past experimental data.
 Afterwards the policy is updated by mixing the online measurements with past observations.
 The Exploration/Exploitation trade-off is addressed using an $\varepsilon$-greedy policy.

 This paper is organised as follows.
 Mathematical preliminaries are described in Section~\ref{s:prel}.
 In order to make the paper self contained, the fitted $Q$ algorithm is sketched and different aspects of modelling in gene regulatory networks are discussed.
 The problem of controlling the toggle switch is formulated and discussed in detail in Section~\ref{s:prob}.
-The algorithm is described in Section~\ref{s:alg}; finally, the simulation results are presented in Section~\ref{s:res}.
-Reference trajectory tracking for the generalised repressilator system is the subject of our companion paper \cite{sootla2013tracking}.
+Finally, the simulation results are presented in Section~\ref{s:res}.
+Reference trajectory tracking for the generalised repressilator system is the subject of our previous publication (\cite{sootla2013tracking}).